Dates: April 30 – May 2, 2025

 The YDRS Symposium attracts delegates from municipal recreation, community service departments, not for profit groups, community sports groups, public health, educational institutions and social service organizations.
 Presenters range from front line staff to youth policy makers.

-If you have any questions or are currently not affiliated with an organization and would like to attend YDRS 2024, please reach out to Jen Goeres, jgoeres@arpaonline.ca
+If you have any questions or are currently not affiliated with an organization and would like to attend YDRS 2025, please reach out to Caleb Boorse at cboorse@arpaonline.ca

 The Alberta Recreation & Parks Association would like to acknowledge the First Nations, the Métis, the Inuit and all of the people across Alberta who share a history and a deep connection with this land.
 We dedicate ourselves to moving forward in partnership with Indigenous communities in the spirit of reconciliation and collaboration.